EthanPeters96/FlavorWave/README.md

 ### General features on each page

-Each page have the same header and footer aswell and theme to complete.
+Each page have the same header and footer as well and theme to complete.

 ## Technologies Used